 - Alpacas are fastidious animals and will create a 'litter box' to eliminate waste, if not provided with one.

-For more information about caring for your small ruminant animals, contact your knowledgable Brighton vet specialists.
+For more information about caring for your small ruminant animals, contact your knowledgeable Brighton vet specialists.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.